toltec-dev/toltec/web/index.rst

 What does Toltec do?
 ====================

-.. class:: left
+.. class:: twocolumn

   Toltec is a repository of homebrew applications for the remarkable tablet, similar to homebrew for Mac or linux package repositories.

-.. class:: right
+.. class:: twocolumn

 ::

      $ opkg install nao

 How to use
 ==========

-.. class:: left
+.. class:: twocolumn

-  the `opkg` command is used to add/remove/update packages. `see the quickstart guide <#>`_
+  the **opkg** command is used to add/remove/update packages. `see the quickstart guide <#>`_

-.. class:: right
+.. class:: twocolumn

 ::